tcpipuk/tcpipuk.github.io/src/synapse/deployment/synapse.md

 ## Homeserver Config

-By default, this file is quite short and not terribly well organised.
+By default, this file is quite short and relies a lot on defaults.
 There is no harm adding blank lines between entries here to make it more readable, or adding comments (starting with the # hash character) to explain what lines mean.

-**Note: The "secret" or "key" lines are unique to your server and things may misbehave if you change some of them after the server is running.** It's generally best to leave them safe at the bottom of the file while you work on the other values.
+**Note: The "secret" or "key" lines are unique to your server and things are likely to misbehave if you change some of them after the server is running.** It's generally best to leave them safe at the bottom of the file while you work on the other values.

 Here's an example with comments you may wish to use to start with some safe defaults: